Instance-Level Generation for Representation Learning: Experiments

 \paragraph{Diverse \vs clean background} Training on \oursplus{} with clean background (ID6) improves the performance on most datasets compared to the pretrained backbone.
 However, performance drops on INSTRE and the improvement is small on mini-ILIAS, which are two datasets with high background clutter.
 Synthesizing realistic and diverse backgrounds (ID7) leads to a substantial improvement on most datasets compared to clean background (ID6).
 SOP forms an exception, where having clean background is the variant that brings a noticeable improvement, which is related to the commonly clean background in this test set.

 \paragraph{Domain of the instances} Complementing \oursgeneric{}-$10$K (ID4) with $10$K images from domain-specific objects (ID7) is much better on average than complementing it with $10$K generic objects (ID5).
-Such a choice strengthens performance on the tests sets related to those specific domains, \ie MET, ROP, and GLDv2, but has smaller or no improvement on datasets with a large variety of objects, \ie INSTRE and mini-ILIAS.
-Therefore, leveraging synthetic images in a diverse set of targeted domains, our method has the potential to effectively address data scarcity and obtain universal representation models.
+Such a choice strengthens performance on all test sets across domains except SOP Therefore, leveraging synthetic images in a diverse set of targeted domains, our method has the potential to effectively address data scarcity and obtain universal representation models.

-\paragraph{Improvement per query} In \cref{fig:scatter}, we compare the performance of the pretrained and the \oursplus{} fine-tuned backbone on a query basis.
+\paragraph{Improvement per query} In \cref{fig:scatter}, we compare the performance of the pretrained and the fine-tuned SigLIP on \oursplus{} (ID7) on a query basis.
 Training on the dataset of the proposed method improves the performance on the majority of queries and over the whole range of performance values with the pretrained model, even for many highly performing queries of INSTRE.

 \paragraph{Comparison to real manually labeled images} We train SigLIP on both real-labeled and our synthetic images with recall@k loss under the same setting and present results in \cref{tab:synth_vs_real}.
 We make the following observations.
 Training with our synthetic images yields better overall performance compared to real-labeled images.
 Although training with real images from a single domain achieves better performance within the specific domain, our synthetic images have better performance across other domains except for product.
 Notably, results on multi-domain (INSTRE and mini-ILIAS) reveal that our synthetic images are the best in all cases, indicating the strength of our approach to cover a large range of domains.
 Performance when testing on ROP is always better when training on real images, possibly indicating shortcomings of the generative models for large objects with many details.